Highlands's worship service is 10am Sundays both in the Sanctuary and on Zoom.

 Collection for Afghan Families in Colorado

-Through the month of June, Highlands will be collecting specific household items for Afghan refugees living in Colorado.
+Through the month of June, Highlands collected household items for Afghan refugees living in Colorado.
 These families fled their troubled country for safety in the United States; often with only the clothes on their backs.
-The need is overwhelming and Highlands is working with the Metropolitan Denver-North Islamic Center to provide needed household items for their new homes.
+The need continues to be overwhelming and Highlands is working with the Metropolitan Denver-North Islamic Center to provide needed household items for their new homes.